Best homeowners insurance companies in Arizona for 2025

 -

-Who State Farm may be good for: If you prefer to do your insurance business with a real person rather than an app or a website, State Farm might be good for you.
-The insurance company offers a network of knowledgeable agents across Arizona who can answer your questions and help you craft a policy that works for your needs.
+Who State Farm may be good for: If you prefer to do your insurance business in person with an agent rather than an app or a website, State Farm might be good for you.
+The insurance company offers a broad network of knowledgeable agents across Arizona who can answer your questions and help you craft a policy that works for your needs.

 Best for low average rates